-Currently, we have fifteen (15) undergraduate chapters located at public and private colleges and universities, and seventeen (18) graduate chapters in most major cities in South Carolina.
+Currently, we have fifteen (15) undergraduate chapters located at public and private colleges and universities, and eighteen (18) graduate chapters in most major cities in South Carolina.
 Annually, the District sponsors a District Conference in the Fall, a District College Brothers Summit, and Leadership Retreat in the early Fall.

 Since its founding on December 4, 1906, Alpha Phi Alpha Fraternity, Inc. has supplied voice and vision to the struggle of African-Americans and people of color around the world.